11 Gmail Extensions That’ll Turbocharge Your Inbox

 “Take control of when you send and receive email messages.”

-Cost: From free to $50 a month (a personal account with unlimited tracked emails is $5 a month).
+Cost: From free to $7.95 a month (the free account is good for 10 messages/month, while a paid yearly account with unlimited emails is only $5.95/month)..

 “Run your entire business from your inbox.”